satyajitnalavade/demo_sample_test_project/README.md

 1. The RestClientTest annotation allows you to test RestTemplate calls, as long as you've created them via the RestTemplateBuilder.
 2. It auto-configures RestTemplate beans.
 3. It provides Jackson, HttpMessageConverters
-4. it also provides a MockRestServiceServer bean.
+4. It provides a MockRestServiceServer bean.
 5. MockRestServiceServer is introduced in Spring 3.2 and it's a way of mocking out rest calls.
 You can configure it manually, but the new annotation just makes it a lot easier to use.
 Finally, we're actually injecting our service itself, so that we can do the calls that we wanna test.

 # Use @WebMvcTest